Korovasoft/ubuntu1404_scientific_publishing/README.md

-# ubuntu1404_scientific_publishing
+# Scientific Publishing Docker Container

-Scientific Publishing Stack
+Docker container based on Ubuntu 14.04 which contains tools to build and test scientific software for publication.